Updated on January 3, 2023. Article originally published June, 2021.

 If you have some of the symptoms above or you think you may have cataracts, reach out to an ophthalmologist for a comprehensive eye exam to make a cataract diagnosis.

-Dr. Reddy is a certified ophthalmologist at Fairfield Healthcare Professionals Ophthalmology.
+Dr. Reddy is a certified ophthalmologist at Ohio Ophthalmology.
 She and her team can evaluate and treat your cataracts with a complete eye exam along with any additional testing that is needed for evaluation.

-Please do not delay or avoid seeking the medical attention you need: our staff is here to care for you.
-For more information, call our office at 740-687-6902.
+Please do not delay or avoid seeking the medical attention you need.
+For more information, call 740-687-6902.